Prince Albert Taylor Jr.: Pastoral, academic and editorial ministries

-Ordained an Elder in the Methodist Episcopal Church in 1931, the Rev. Taylor Jr. served as a pastor in the North Carolina Annual Conference, and in New York.
+Ordained an elder in the Methodist Episcopal Church in 1931, Taylor was a pastor in the North Carolina Annual Conference, and in New York.
 He was appointed to churches in the following communities: Kernersville (1931–32), the Northwest Methodist Church in Greensboro (1932–35), the St. Thomas M.E.
 Church in Thomasville (1935–38), and the East Calvary Methodist Church in New York City (1938–40).
 He also served as the summer pastor at St. Mark's Methodist Church in New York City, 1940–42 and 1945-48.

-The Rev. Dr. Taylor then served as a Professor and as the Assistant to the President at Bennett College, Greensboro, North Carolina (1940–43).
-In 1943 he became the Chairman of the Department of Religious Education at Gammon Theological Seminary.
+Taylor then served as a professor and as the assistant to the president at Bennett College, Greensboro, North Carolina (1940–43).
+In 1943 he became the chairman of the Department of Religious Education at Gammon Theological Seminary.
 His home while at Gammon was at 9 McDonough Blvd., S.E. in Atlanta.
-He also was an Exchange Teacher at Clark College, 1943-48.
+He also was an exchange teacher at Clark College, 1943-48.

-From 1948 until 1956 Rev. Taylor was the Editor of the Central Christian Advocate, the newsmagazine of the Central Jurisdiction.
-Rev. Taylor served as President of the Methodist Press Association, predecessor to the United Methodist Association of Communicators.
+From 1948 until 1956 Taylor was the editor of the Central Christian Advocate, the newsmagazine of the Central Jurisdiction.
+Taylor served as President of the Methodist Press Association, predecessor to the United Methodist Association of Communicators.

-The Rev. Dr. Taylor served as a member of the North Carolina Conference Board of Ministerial Training and of the Conference Board of Education.
+Taylor served as a member of the North Carolina Conference Board of Ministerial Training and of the Conference Board of Education.
 He also was the chairman of the Committee on World Peace.

 Episcopal ministry

-The Rev. Dr. Prince Albert Taylor Jr. was elected to the episcopacy of The Methodist Church on 16 June 1956 by the Central Jurisdictional Conference.
+Taylor was elected to the episcopacy of The Methodist Church on 16 June 1956 by the Central Jurisdictional Conference.
 He was assigned the Monrovia episcopal area (the Liberia Annual Conference).
-After eight years service in Africa, Bishop Taylor returned to the United States.
+After eight years service in Africa, Taylor returned to the United States.

-In 1964 Bishop Taylor was assigned the New Jersey Episcopal Area (the Northern New Jersey [formerly the Newark] and the South Jersey annual conferences).
+In 1964 Taylor was assigned the New Jersey Episcopal Area (the Northern New Jersey [formerly the Newark] and the South Jersey annual conferences).
 His episcopal residence was in Princeton, New Jersey.

-Bishop Taylor served on numerous Methodist, United Methodist, ecumenical and interfaith boards and agencies.
+Taylor served on numerous Methodist, United Methodist, ecumenical and interfaith boards and agencies.
 For example, he served as Chairman of the Board of Directors for Religion In American Lfe.
 He also was a member of the General Board of the National Council of Churches.

 Firsts

-Bishop Taylor was the first Methodist Bishop elected in 1956.
-He also became the first African American Bishop in Methodist history assigned an Episcopal Area made up predominantly of white congregations (the New Jersey Area).
+Taylor was the first Methodist bishop elected in 1956.
+He also became the first African American bishop in Methodist history assigned an episcopal area made up predominantly of white congregations (the New Jersey Area).
 This was at the beginning of the dismantling of the Central Jurisdiction in The Methodist Church (June 1964), integrating its annual conferences, churches and bishops into the five (predominantly white) jurisdictions of The Methodist Church.
-Bishop Taylor served in New Jersey until his retirement in 1976.
+Taylor worked in New Jersey until his retirement in 1976.

-Bishop Taylor also was the first African American Methodist Bishop to serve as the President of the Church's Council of Bishops (1965–66).
+Taylor was the first African American Methodist bishop to serve as the president of the Church's Council of Bishops (1965–66).
 While Bishop in Monrovia, he also led the Liberia Conference to become an autonomous Methodist denomination, a status granted in 1964.